boris-kz/CogAlg/WIKI.md

 **line_1D_alg:**

 - [line_patterns](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_patterns.py) is 1st-level core algorithm for 1D input: horizontal rows of pixels within an image.
 It forms patterns: line segments with same-sign deviation of difference between pixels, as well as sub-patterns by divisive hierarchical clustering.
 Sub-patterns are formed by recursive incremental range or incremental derivation cross-comp within selected patterns.
-- [line_PPs_draft](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_patterns.py) is a draft of 2nd-level 1D algorithm, currently work-in-progress.
-It cross-compares patterns and forms patterns of patterns (PPs), then performs selective deeper cross-comp within each.
-It will be a prototype for meta-level: recursive increment in operations per level of composition, for hierarchical cross-comp and agglomerative clustering.
+- [line_PPs](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_PPs.py) is a 2nd-level 1D algorithm, mostly complete.
+It cross-compares each parameter of 1st-level patterns and forms Pps: param patterns, which in the aggregate represent patterns of patterns: PPs.
+It contains extended versions of 1st-level functions, as well as some new ones to handle intra-pattern hierarchy.
+- [line_PPPs](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_PPPs.py) is a draft for level-recursion from 3rd level and higher.
+It forms incrementally higher orders of pattern composition and syntactic complexity, also by cross-comparison and agglomerative clustering.
+This should be final module of 1D algorithm, indefinitely scalable in the complexity of discoverable patterns, currently our main focus.

 1D algorithm is a prototype, exclusively 1D patterns are not terribly informative / predictive in our 4D space-time.
-But it's the best to start implementing basic principles and operations.
+But it's best to develop basic principles and operations, which can then be converted to work in higher dimensions.

 **frame_2D_alg:**